joetanx/conjur-k8s/README.md

 Ref: https://kubernetes.io/docs/reference/access-authn-authz/authentication/

-Conjur uses the Kubernetes OIDC authentication endpoint as an Identity Provider (IdP) to authenticate workloads.
+Conjur leverages on the Kubernetes OIDC authentication endpoint as an Identity Provider (IdP) to authenticate workloads
+- Validity of the JWTs can be verified against the JWKS
+- Claims in the JWTs can be verified against configured host annotations for authorization checks

 ![overview](https://github.com/joetanx/conjur-k8s/assets/90442032/75398653-810c-44f1-b5b9-e82e8cc0b965)